oweise/k8s-hello/README.md

 ## Preparations

 These are preparations that you only need to do once for this project.
-Once they are completed you can create and destroy your projects Kubernetes cluster, like described in the later chapters, as often as desired based on your project.
+Once they are completed you can create and destroy your Kubernetes cluster, like described in the later chapters, as often as desired based on your project.

-### Fork this repository
+### Fork (or copy) this repository

 For working with this repository we recommend forking it.
-This will allow you to bind your specific version to your cluster.
+This will allow you to bind your specific version of the project to your cluster.

 Just use the "Fork" button on this repo.
 Make note of the repo URL of your fork for the next step.
+Of course you can also just create a copy if you plan to do something completely independent.

 ### Checkout your fork of the repository